uviclibraries/rstudio-intermediate/act-3.md

 In this activity, we build linear models to predict the life expectancy with one or more independent/explanatory variables.
 Download the Life Expectancy dataset [here](https://drive.google.com/file/d/1Iu7ZPiC4u1P4bVUy0FDq15d61QXheJ4D/view?usp=sharing){:target="_blank"} and save it in your current directory or somewhere you can find later.
 [Data source.](https://www.kaggle.com/kumarajarshi/life-expectancy-who){:target="_blank"}

-1. Import the dataset by typing the following:
+1.  **Import the dataset** by typing the following:

     ```
     life_expectancy <- read.csv("WHO Life Expectancy Data.csv") #change to the appropriate file path to the downloaded dataset on your computer
-    view(life_expectancy)
+    View(life_expectancy)
     ```

     We are going to use only data from the year of 2015 as it is most recent.
-Do filtering by dplyr:
+Do filtering by `dplyr`, which we cover in the workshop [Introduction to RStudio/Data Manipulation](https://uviclibraries.github.io/rstudio/tidyverse-data.html){:target="_blank"}:

     ```
     life_expectancy_2015 <- life_expectancy %>% filter(Year == 2015)
-    view(life_expectancy_2015)
+    View(life_expectancy_2015)
     ```

-    The lm(...) command creates linear regression models.
+    The `lm(...)` command creates linear regression models.
 It takes the following format:

     ```
     lm([response variable] ~ [predictor variables], data = [data source])